Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Restriction to a Hyperplane Section

+Also, as a consequence of Proposition \ref{quadric_surfaces_lemma} and Proposition \ref{Prop_type2_P1family}, a line $L\subseteq S$ of the first type supports a unique type (II) subscheme, while a line of the second type supports (generically) two type (IV) subschemes.

-\begin{example} \normalfont ($A_1$ singularity) Let $S$ be a cubic surface with a single singularity which is $A_1$.
+\begin{example} \normalfont ($A_1$ singularity) Let $S_{A_1}$ be a cubic surface with a single singularity of type $A_1$.
 Then it has 21 lines, with 15 lines away from the nodes and 6 lines $L_1,...,L_6$ passing through the node.
-There are 120 disjoint pair of lines, corresponding to type I scheme; each $L_i$ supports a unique type II scheme structure, and there are 6 such lines.
-The union $L_i\cup L_j$ with $i\neq j$ supports a unique type III structure with the embedded point supported at the intersection point, and there are 15 such pairs. $|H(S)_{\textup{red}}|<\infty$. \end{example}
+There are 120 disjoint pairs of lines corresponding to the type (I) scheme; Each $L_i$ supports a unique type (II) scheme structure, and there are 6 such lines.
+The union $L_i\cup L_j$ with $i\neq j$ supports a unique type (III) structure with the embedded point supported at the intersection point, and there are 15 such pairs. \end{example}

-\begin{example} \normalfont (3$A_2$ singularities) Let $S$ be defined by $xyz=w^3$.
+\begin{example} \normalfont (3$A_2$ singularities) Let $S_{3A_2}$ be defined by $xyz=w^3$.
 Then it has only 3 lines $x=w=0,y=w=0,z=w=0$ with each line passing through two of the three $A_2$ singularities $[1,0,0,0]$, $[0,1,0,0]$, $[0,0,1,0]$.
-In this case, each of the line supports type IV schemes in two different ways.
-The embedded point can be supported on either of the two singularities that the line passes. $S$ also contains type III schemes supported on every pair of the three lines with the embedded point supported at the intersection point. $|H(S)_{\textup{red}}|<\infty$. \end{example}
+Each line supports type (IV) schemes in two different ways: The embedded point can be supported on either of the two singularities that the line passes through. $S_{3A_2}$ also contains type (III) schemes supported on every pair of the three lines with the embedded point supported at the intersection point. \end{example}

-\begin{example} \normalfont (elliptic singularity) Let $S$ be a cone over a smooth cubic curve $E$.
-Each of the line only supports type IV scheme in a unique way: The embedded point is supported at the cone point.
-Moreover, each pair of the distinct lines intersects at the cone point, so their union supports a type III scheme. $H(S)_{\textup{red}}\cong \textup{Sym}^2E$. \end{example}
+\begin{example} \normalfont (elliptic singularity) Let $S_E$ be a cone over a smooth cubic curve $E$.
+Each line only supports type (IV) scheme in a unique way: The embedded point is supported at the cone point.
+Moreover, each pair of distinct lines intersects at the cone point, so their union supports a type (III) scheme. \end{example}

-Now we answer the question proposed at the beginning of this section. \begin{theorem} Denote $p_1,...,p_k$ the Eckardt points on $Y$, then the only positive dimensional fibers of are at Eckardt hyperplane sections $H_{p_i}$.
-The reduced structure of such fiber is isomorphic to $\textup{Sym}^2E_i$, where $E_i$ is an elliptic curve.
-In particular, if $Y$ is general and has no Eckardt point, then $H(Y)\to \mathbb O$ is finite. \end{theorem} \begin{proof}